rtavenar/blog/dtw.md

     </video>
     <figcaption>
         Visualization of DTW global constraints: Sakoe-Chiba band (left) and Itakura parallelogram (right).
-        Here, each colored cell correspond to an index pair $(i, j)$ that is valid under the considered constraint.
+        Here, each colored cell corresponds to an index pair $(i, j)$ that is valid under the considered constraint.
     </figcaption>
 </figure>